- Until 6 Months of Age – Feed your pup 3 times a day (breakfast, lunch, dinner)

 Step 1- Good socialization may be one of the greatest gifts you can give yourself and your dog.
 Socialization is the first step in creating a well-behaved dog.

-A great article on the importance of socialization can be found at: Magic Pill for Puppies
+A great article on the importance of socialization can be found at: Socialization for Puppies

 The goal is for your puppy to have positive experiences, not neutral or negative ones.
 You must be careful to monitor your puppy’s threshold for the experience and not push it beyond that threshold or it will become negative.
 Once the pup has had a negative experience, you need to work harder to turn it into a positive experience.
 All experiences can be taken in ‘baby steps’ to make sure you keep them positive without crossing the threshold.
 Present them in a way that your pup can draw confidence from you, without coddling them.